GuboHeg/TPw/README.md

 # [Tamarin-prover] A protocol for secure verification of watermarks embedded into Machine Learning models

-This is a project to formally prove the protocol in the paper :
+This is a project to formally prove the protocol modeled in:

 ## Getting Started